rfdrake/cibh/README.md

   ;login: The USENIX Magazine, February 2011:42-47.

-# Step 3: Get the target directories ready
+# Get the target directories ready

 For sizing your disk you might consider how many mibs you think you will be polling and how frequent you want to poll.
 I grab